naem1023/minecraft-llm-agent-community/README.md

   - [x] Modify not to run and manage the Express server
   - [x] Establish complete js development environment, not only for the module as python
   - [ ] Make a simple multi agent
-- [ ] Improve agent can learn and explore interactive skiils like fighting, talking, and so on.
+- [ ] Integrate ollama for running local llm
-- [ ] Setup local llm via vllm or text-generation-inference
+- [ ] Improve voyager baseline to make it more stable and robust
 - [ ] Setup monitoring system for multi-agent

 ## Architecture